TakamichiOsumi/Synchronized-Thread-Library/README.md

 2. Thread pooling

+3. Thread barrier (TODO)

-Note : Support the combination of those features is one of the TODOs.
+Note : Support the combination of those features is also one of the TODOs.